alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-waste.markdown

 * don't send the goods within 12 months
 * if your notification control is rejected
-* if you withdraw it before you get an answer
+* if you withdraw your application before you get an answer

 ###Increase the number of waste shipments